Solving the Poisson equation using coupled Markov chains: Theoretical results

-We show that the basic and subsampled unbiased asymptotic variance estimators are indeed unbiased, and have finite $p$th moments under the same conditions. \begin{defn} Let $H_{1}$ and $H_{2}$ be two independent unbiased estimators of $\pi(h)$ and $S$ be a unbiased estimator of $\pi(h^{2})$, all of the type described in Proposition~\ref{prop:lag-average-transference}.
-Let $R\in\{0,1,\ldots\}$ and $\Phi_{R}$ be as in Definition~\ref{def:zeta-basic} and define
+We show that the basic and subsampled unbiased Poisson asymptotic variance estimators are indeed unbiased, and have finite $p$th moments under the same conditions. \begin{defn} Let $H_{1}$ and $H_{2}$ be two independent unbiased estimators of $\pi(h)$ and $S$ be an unbiased estimator of $\pi(h^{2})$, all of the type described in Proposition~\ref{prop:lag-average-transference}.
+Let $R\in\{0,1,\ldots\}$, $\Phi_{R}$ be as in Definition~\ref{def:zeta-basic} and define

 \end{defn}